Calmar-lab/Phase1_Project/README.md

-# AIRCARFT RISKS ANALYSIS PROJECT
+# AIRCRAFT RISKS ANALYSIS PROJECT

 ## Overview
 This project identifies and analyzes critical risk factors within the aviation industry to support stakeholders in making informed decisions before entering the market.
 The insights derived from this project will guide the business in minimizing risks, ensuring